McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 What I would like to do here is dig down a couple of layers and look back over the past decade to see what has actually been happening to make McDonald's behave like a bank or a risky cyclical.
 Digging deeper means finding out how their earnings and free cash flow are generated, what has enabled the appearance of consistent growth, and how well supported the growth of earnings, cash flow, and dividends will be in the future.

-The table below presents the seven numbers I consider most important, although in going a level deeper I took a few others into account.
-Take a glance at the numbers and pretend for a moment that you don't know the identity of the company and see what you think of the story the pure numbers tell.
+The table below presents the seven numbers I consider most important, although, in going a level deeper, I took a few others into account.
+Take a glance at the numbers and pretend for a moment that you don't know the identity of the company, and see what you think of the story the pure numbers tell.

 |Year